ITfoxtec/FoxIDs/README.md

 ### 2. Seed

+> You can either download the seed tool (Win_x64) from [releases](https://github.com/ITfoxtec/FoxIDs/releases) or compile it from source code.

 In the first initial seed step the seed tool saves documents directly in to the Cosmos DB.
-All subsequently seed tasks is executed through the FoxIDs api.
+All subsequently seed steps is executed by calling the FoxIDs api.

-The seed tool is configured in the `appsettings.json` file or by creating a `appsettings.Development.json` file with the partial configuration.
+The seed tool is configured in the `appsettings.json` file.

 #### 2.1 Create master tenant documents